laydros/fnorm/README.md

 ## CI

 A GitHub Actions workflow in `.github/workflows/ci.yml` runs on every push and pull request.
-It ensures the codebase passes `go fmt`, `go vet -all`, `golangci-lint run`, and `make coverage` (tests with coverage).
+It ensures the codebase passes `go fmt`, `go vet -all`, `golangci-lint run`, unit tests with coverage, and integration tests.

 ## Contributing